MikeHathaway/Resolution/README.md

 		* Create a new Resolution
 	   	* @param resolutionName Name of Resolution
 		* @param resolutionId UUID
+		* @param duration specified block heigt the resolution will run through
 		* @param donationTarget address who receives escrowed funds in the event of failure
 		* @param usesValidator  boolean to check if a validatable resolution is being created
  		* @return resolutionId UUID